lesserwhirls/netchdf/Readme.md

 toolchains.
 Shifts in funding could wipe out much of the institutional knowledge needed to maintain them.

 The HDF file formats are overly complicated, which impacts code complexity and clarity.
-The data structures do not always map to a user understandable data model.
+The data structures do not always map to a user-understandable data model.
 Semantics are left to data-writers to document (or not).
 While this problem isn't specific to HDF file users, it is exacerbated by a "group of messages" design approach.

 The HDF4 C library is a curious hodgepodge of disjointed APIs.
 The HDF5 API is better and the Netcdf4 API much better.